-Ebony T. Perry is an interdisciplinary multimedia artist born and raised in Southern California.
-She specializes in the visual arts, design, and performing arts.
-Ebony holds a B.A. in Media Studies with a concentration in Digital Art and Design, and an A.A. in Theatre Arts (Acting) from Marymount California University.
+Ebony T. Perry is an interdisciplinary artist born in Santa Monica, CA and raised in San Pedro, CA. She specializes in the visual and performing arts.
+Ebony holds a B.A. in Media Studies with a concentration in Digital Art and Design, and an A.A. in Theatre Arts (Acting & Production) from Marymount California University.